derek0x/KeyShardLab/README.md

 There's a tiny helper in `src/log_reader.py` that replays the last few entries from `logs/shard_history.log`.
 Run it like `python -m src.log_reader --limit 5` to see what labels were generated most recently and where those shards were meant to live.
 It keeps the solo-lab feel by staying offline and textual.

+## Validating the log

+`src/validator.py` does a quick pass over that same log file and reports any missing timestamp/label/seal shards.
+I run `python -m src.validator --limit 8` before every commit to make sure the history file still looks human and complete.

 ## Running the tests

 Simple assertions live under `tests/`; nothing fancy, just `python -m pytest` or `python -m unittest discover` whenever I feel like a quick check before the next evening session.